 Oklahoma Deer News and Information Archive by Topic: Population and Management, Deer in the News, Disease, Suburban, Transportation

-Oklahoma Data: Rain and good habitat conditions in 2023 should allow some increase in the deer population.
+Oklahoma Data: Rain and good habitat conditions in 2023 allowed some increase in the deer population, from a reported estimate of 750,000 in 2021 to about 780,000 in 2023 based on hunting data.
 2023 Rut Report.
 Drought in 2022 limited food for deer, but increased hunter success as deer search for food.
 The 2022 deer kill from the hunt of 131,781 was a record high, 12 percent above 2021 and 29 percent above the year 2000 hunt, although hunter participation was underestimated in the 2022 report.
 A deer population estimated at 750,000 in 2021 although another estimate puts the number at 600,000 to 700,000.
 There is a small population of mule deer in the western part of the state, estimated at about 2,375 (1,750 – 3,000) in 2023 and flucuating around 2,000 since 2013 with a slighty upward trend since 2019.

 An estimate of 600,000 to 700,000 deer, or about 650,000 deer, in 2020, but reports indicate some increase for the year suggesting the population was close to the top end of that range at 700,000.
 More hunters were in the woods in 2020 because of COVID, increasing the deer kill In 2019, another estimate of 600,000 to 700,000.